- Published on Saturday, 05 May 2012 14:04

 (Photo low right - June and Stan 50th anniversary year and early years of Alzheimer's)

-June’s Alzheimer’s diagnosis came in January 1998.
+June’s Alzheimer’s diagnosis came in January 1998 following short term memory symptoms noted in 1997.
 June knew at a very early date, the blackness and the depth of the distant approaching Alzheimer’s storm clouds.
 She displayed a concern for me.
 I remember well that Sunday (Ca. 1999) when she brought home the “Care Notes” pamphlet from our church - “Handling Grief as a Man.”
 She said nothing; just left it out for me to find and to read.
 I remember the time that she detected one of my episodes of emotional sadness as I watched her illness progress.
 She tried to console me by saying “Don’t worry, I will be alright Stan!”
 I am sure at the time, we both really knew otherwise.

-For the first seven (7) plus years I took care of June at our home.
-The first 5 years of these years were relatively easy years that only required accommodation for her short term memory problems.
+For the first eight (8) plus years I took care of June at our home.
+The first 6 years of these years were relatively easy years that only required accommodation for her short term memory problems.
 We continued to travel extensively and did the many things we had put off in past years.
-In Years 6 and 7 the disease started closing in on us as we saw June’s personality changes and eventually hallucinations and behavioral changes.
-In year 8, June went into a nursing home.
+In Years 7 and 8 the disease started closing in on us as we saw June’s personality changes and eventually hallucinations and behavioral changes.
+In year 9, June went into a nursing home.
 As the disease progressed she had seizures, lost ability to walk or talk, had difficulty swallowing, eating, and became incontinent.
 During the last year and a half, she rarely opened her eyes or even responded.
 Aspiration pneumonia a common Alzheimer’s complication ended her life.

 June gave me a lifetime of unconditional love during our 56 year’s marriage and a life with only the regret that it is now over and that June has had to suffer the horrors of Alzheimer's.